All you Need to Know About Doing Business As (DBA)

 Who needs to file a DBA?

-Any business who wishes to operate with any kind of alteration or variation to their original business name will require to register a DBA name.
+Any business that wishes to operate with any kind of alteration or variation to its original business name will be required to register a DBA name.

-A business (especially that operates in the US) needs to file a DBA under 2 circumstances:
+Any type of business (especially one that operates in the US) needs to file a DBA under 2 circumstances:

 If it’s a sole proprietorship or partnership

-In case if it’s a sole proprietorship or partnership business, the company has to file a DBA name, different from that of the legal name.
-For example, if a solopreneur Sarah Taylor wishes to kick off with her business called ‘The Vintage Wardrobe’ then she would need to file DBA.
+In case it’s a sole proprietorship or partnership business, the company has to file a Doing Business As Name, different from that of the legal name.
+Let’s understand this by taking a DBA example, if a solopreneur Sarah Taylor wishes to kick off her business called ‘The Vintage Wardrobe’ then she would need to file DBA.
 Usually, a DBA can be the person’s name combined with the type of service or product offered or anything that best describes your line of work.

 However, if Sarah Taylor starts a business called ‘Sarah Taylor’s Wardrobe’ then no DBA will be required.
 Again, if she just uses her first name like ‘Sarah’s Wardrobe’, DBA has to be filed as it does not contain her full legal name.

-Sole proprietor or partner may also require to register DBA before they apply to a business bank account.
+Sole proprietors or partners may also be required to register DBA before they apply to a business bank account.

 If it’s an incorporation or limited liability company (LLC)

-For example, if Sarah Taylor’s Wardrobe, LLC also wishes to operate under the name SarahsWardrobe.com, the LLC would need to file DBA for SarahsWardrobe.com.
-Similarly, if she wants to expand her fashion line up and offer jewellery, then Sarah Taylor’s Wardrobe, LLC would need to file a DBA to do business as Sarah Taylor’s Fashion Jewellery.
+For example, if Sarah Taylor’s Wardrobe, LLC also wishes to operate under the name SarahsWardrobe.com, the LLC would need to file a DBA for SarahsWardrobe.com.
+Similarly, if she wants to expand her fashion lineup and offer jewelry, then Sarah Taylor’s Wardrobe, LLC would need to file a DBA to do business as Sarah Taylor’s Fashion Jewellery.

 But if you research a bit more, then you could come to know that there are some places in the US where DBA is not required.
 Check this out!